siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 from <input stream>
 select <attribute name>, <attribute name>, ... update or insert <table> (for <output event type>)?
-    set <table>.<attribute name> = <attribute name>, <table>.<attribute name> = <attribute name>, ...
+    set <table>.<attribute name> = <expression>, <table>.<attribute name> = <expression>, ...
     on <condition>
 ```
 The `condition` element specifies the basis on which events are selected for update.
 When specifying the `condition`, table attributes should be referred to with the table name.
-Here if no stored event matches for the given condition then the arriving event will be inserting into
+If a record that matches the condition does not already exist in the table, the arriving event is inserted into the table.
-the table.

-The `set` clause is only used when the update operation is performed and it will during the insert operation.
+The `set` clause is only used when the update operation is performed and it will not be used during the insert operation.
-When ing the `set` clause assignments their the left hand side attribute should be always a table attribute and
+When `set` clause is used the left hand side attribute should be always a table attribute and
 the right hand side attribute can be stream/table attribute, mathematical
  operations or other.
 When `set` clause is not provided all attributes in the table will be updated.